Southampton-RSG/2021-11-1-socobio-crs/prerequisites.md

 #### Windows

-Download and install [Git for Windows](http://git-scm.com/download/win). **Please note** During installation, you should select **Nano** as the default editor, and at the step 'Configuring the terminal emulator to use with Git Bash' you **must** select 'Use Windows default console window'.
+Download and install [Git for Windows](http://git-scm.com/download/win). **Please note** During installation, at the step 'Configuring the terminal emulator to use with Git Bash' you **must** select 'Use Windows default console window'.

 #### Mac OS X